09/05/2024

 New Fold Farm, Grindsbrook Booth, Edale, Hope Valley, Derbyshire S33 7ZD

-01433 670372
+01433 670401

-Right at the start of The Pennine Way – great for Kinder Scout and the early stages.
+Right at the start of the Pennine Way – great for Kinder Scout and the early stages.

-The creation of guidebook writer the late Alfred Wainwright and the classic, unofficial route.
-Most people walk it west to east from St Bees in Cumbria to Robin Hoods Bay in Yorkshire.
+The creation of guidebook writer, the late Alfred Wainwright, and the classic, unofficial route.
+Most people walk it west to east from St Bees in Cumbria to Robin Hood's Bay in Yorkshire.
 Expect mountain terrain, moorland, field walking and even some coastal hiking.
 A very popular route that seems to get busier every year.

 Side Farm, Patterdale, Penrith, Cumbria CA11 0NP

-Offa’s Dyke Path doesn’t always follow the ancient earthworks that gave it it’s name, however it is still a magnificent and lengthy outing.
-The walk runs from Prestatyn in North Wales to Chepstow in the south of the country and crosses hills, moorland, pasture land and takes in plenty of wilderness and remote terrain.
-Several mountain ranges are tackled overall with the highlights being The Black Mountains and The Clwydian Range.
+Offa’s Dyke Path doesn’t always follow the ancient earthworks that gave it its name; however, it is still a magnificent and lengthy outing.
+The walk runs from Prestatyn in north Wales to Chepstow in the south of the country and crosses hills, moorland, pasture land and takes in plenty of wilderness and remote terrain.
+Several mountain ranges are tackled overall with the highlights being the Black Mountains and the Clwydian Range.
 You’ll need to be fit and agile as it is reckoned there are over 700 stiles to climb on the walk, which is just as good done in either direction.

 Nant Mill Farm, Gronant Road, Prestatyn, Denbighshire LL19 9LY